Higher degrees not impacting lives in Nigeria – ASUU chair - Vanguard News

 “I think we should refocus and restructure our education system so that it will be more relevant to our society rather than award higher degrees.

-“Come to think of it, all the people that have acquired PhDs in Nigeria, let us carry out a forensic audit of what they are giving back to the society.
+“Come to think of it, all the people who have acquired PhDs in Nigeria, let us carry out a forensic audit of what they are giving back to the society.

 “Most people are running after the acquisition of these degrees for selfish motives.
 They feel for instance, that it is a requisite for their progression in life or a ticket for fulfilled life,” he said.